 Students should not be allowed to talk, run, or loiter during the drill.
-They should move out of and away from the building immediately upon the sounding of the fire alarm.
+Upon the sounding of the fire alarm, teachers will hold up to 3 minutes until announcement is made to evacuate or evacuate immediately if fire is seen or smoke is smelled.
 Each group should proceed away from the building until the end of the line is at least 100 feet from the building.
 Students are not to stop between buildings, nor are they to block exits.
 Students should not return to the rooms until the sounding of the "all-clear" signal.